Max Headroom Goes to Guilford

 We got there right as they opened the retail area, and there were other families with kids marveling at the turkeys.
 Damian really enjoyed them, mostly because he allowed them to peck at his feet.
 Of course, he also let them peck at his fingers a couple times, but only his genius father actually got “bitten” for real.
 (Much to Damian’s delight.)

 While Hoang and Damian enjoyed the crazy turkeys outside (as the crowds began to gather), I went inside to pick up our reserved modest 13 pounder.
 I had read a few accounts of people waiting in line for an hour here to get their turkeys.
 We were 5 days ahead of Thanksgiving, so it wasn’t that crazy for us.
 The retail area is old school and Spartan.
 There’s nothing more than some scales, a cash register, some Old Tom Turkey posters printed by the American Poultry Association, and shelves of state fair trophies and ribbons awarded to the Gozzis’ white turkeys.
 But really, what more do you need?

-Once paid for (at $2.29/lb), I plopped the fresh bird into the car and rejoined my family (and now about 10 more people) out at the turkeys.
+Once paid for, I plopped the fresh bird into the car and rejoined my family (and now about 10 more people) out with the turkeys.
 Lest you think they are somehow inhumanely dyed, all the dyes used are vegetable based dyes that are said to be 100% natural.
 I find that a bit difficult to believe for obvious reasons, but I choose to go with it.

 Before we get to cooking our bird, here are some choice excerpts from a 1989 New York Times article about Gozzi’s: